vsilaev/tascalate-async-await/README-NG.md

 It was mentioned that you can use both instance and static (class) field / method to provide a `Scheduler`.
 However, consider the following rules:
 1. Instance-level provider supplies a `Scheduler` only to `@async` instance methods.
 2. Class-level provider supplies a `Scheduler` to static `@async` methods AND to instance methods UNLESS there is a separate instance-level provider.
-3. It's an error to have more than one class-level provider in the same class via static field(s) / static getter-like method(s) / the combination of thereof (same as with instance-level providers); however it's a fully supported scenario when you have both instance-level provider AND class-level provider: instan
+3. It's an error to have more than one class-level provider in the same class via static field(s) / static getter-like method(s) / the combination of thereof (same as with instance-level providers); however it's a fully supported scenario when you have both instance-level provider AND class-level provider.
-4. e level provider will take precedence over the class-level provider for the `@async` instance methods.
+4. Instance level provider will take precedence over the class-level provider for the `@async` instance methods.

 Last but not least is a visibility of the `Scheduler` provider (field / getter-like method) inherited from the superclass.
 It follows the same visibility rules as for the regular fields / methods inheritance: public and protected are always visible; package private are visible when both classes are in the same package; and private members are not visible.
 Take this on account when runtime will report you about ambiguity of the `Scheduler` provider - most probably, your subclass inherits ones from the superclasses chain.